Hardy inequalities for antisymmetric functions: Introduction

-Similar to the integer lattice case, the constant $C_{\T}^{as}$ is asympotically sharp: \begin{theorem} Let $\psi \in C^\infty(\overline{Q_d})$ satisfying the antisymmetric condition \eqref{1.2}.
-We also assume that all derivatives of $u$ are $2\pi$-periodic in each variable and $\psi$ has zero average.
+\begin{remark} We note that $C_{\T}^{as} \sim d^4$ as $d \rightarrow \infty$ as compared to the linear growth of the constant in \eqref{1.8} without the antisymmetric condition (see \cite[Corollary 3.3]{gupta}). \end{remark} Similar to the integer lattice case, the constant $C_{\T}^{as}$ is asymptotically sharp: \begin{theorem} Let $\psi \in C^\infty(\overline{Q_d})$ with zero average such that all of its derivatives are $2\pi$-periodic in each variable.
+Furthermore assume $\psi$ satisfies the antisymmetric condition \eqref{1.2}.
 Let $C_{\T}^{as}(d)$ be the sharp constant in

 Then $C_{\T}^{as}(d) \sim d^4$ as $d \rightarrow \infty$. \end{theorem}